tomasbasham/ember-cli-link-tags/README.md

 An [Ember CLI](http://www.ember-cli.com/) addon to easily add `<link>` tags to the head of a HTML document.

-There are many reasons to define a link between a HTML document and an internal or external resource.
+There may be many reasons to define a link between a HTML document and an internal or external resource.
 One reason is to provide search engines and SEO tools the best URL when there are several choices.
 This can occur for example when there are multiple variants of the same resource.
 This addon allows you to define these links statically or dynamically when transitioning between routes.

-This addon is ideal for use with SEO tools such as [MOZ](https://moz.com/) to significantly improve impression on Google and other search engines whilst reducing situations where content is mistakenly conceived as duplicate.
+This addon is ideal for use with SEO tools such as [MOZ](https://moz.com/) to significantly improve impressions on Google and other search engines whilst reducing situations where content is mistakenly conceived as duplicate.

 ## Installation